torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 The subscriber object provides access to a few interesting attributes, including `destination` and `session` matching the user's web session, if any.
+Using the `send(...)` method of the subscriber object will deliver a message to the client's subscription.

 ### `on_message(message, session)`